The House of Love: Reformation and Days Run Away (2003–2011)

 Bickers and Chadwick seemed confident that age, perspective and situation meant that they could avoid the problems which had divided the band in 1990.
 Interviewed at the time of the release of Days Run Away, Chadwick admitted acceptance of the fact that "we're really different people.
 It's a very complex kind of friendship, and I think it'll always be slightly fractious.
 We don't have this huge buddy thing going on though at the same time it's very intimate...
 We've always had a very instinctive way of communicating with each other, which I guess is why we make good music together."
 Bickers in turn reflected "I think we're both old enough and ugly enough to address any issues head-on and keep our tempers in check.
 We're also doing things at our own pace rather than letting a record company dictate what we do, which helps...
 It's still early days but communication is good and so is the music.
 This is about letting bygones be bygones and just getting on with it.
-Personally, I've never been happier."The House of Love (the band's 1988 debut album) was reissued on CD in 2007.
+Personally, I've never been happier."

+The House of Love (the band's 1988 debut album) was reissued on CD in 2007.
 This led to the band being invited to play the album live in its entirety as part of the Don't Look Back concert series.
 In 2009, Live at the BBC featured selections from the band's post-Bickers in concert recordings from 1990 to 1992.
 In November 2012, Cherry Red announced the release of a 3-CD deluxe edition of their debut self-titled album, adding all the remaining Creation recordings and a disc of unissued demos and alternative versions.

-She Paints Words in Red and further touring (2012–2019)
+She Paints Words in Red and more touring (2012–2019)

 In December 2012, The House of Love Official Facebook page confirmed that the band had recently completed a new studio album.
 The album was recorded with original members Chadwick, Bickers, Evans accompanied by bassist Matt Jury.
 In early 2013 the title was revealed as She Paints Words in Red; it was released in March by Cherry Red Records.
 The band toured intermittently over the following years, including two night at the Lexington in 2013 which were recorded for a live album and DVD.

 In 2018, to celebrate the 30th anniversary of their debut album, the band embarked on a six date British tour in autumn, peaking with a packed headline show at the Roundhouse in London in November where they played the album in full, though accidentally missed out one track!